Joel-Singh/summer-scholars/VoiceProseProposal.typ

 inputs but would be willing to switch topics.
 Voice Prose is going to evolve, either designing a software solution around a specific demographic of people (e.g low sighted, mute, etc) or a general one and then testing its effectiveness in the same manner as previous similar work?
+I plan to talk with the DDAA president Ella and an ARC Director to search for problems.

 == Related Work

 - GestureVoice: Uses a multi-modal approach to improve error correction speed in low-sighted individuals.
+- Gestures and Widgets: Using a set of finger gestures to encode specific text manipulations on touchscreens to speed up typing text while reducing cognitive load.

 == Research Questions